appbaseio/reactive-manual/docs/v1.0.0/components/ReactiveList.md

 ![Image to be displayed](https://i.imgur.com/GcUFZjh.png)

-A `ReactiveList` is an actuator component that creates a result list UI widget where results from all the applied filters are shown.
-It forms the base for building more specific actuators like `ReactivePaginatedList` and provides a lot of rich functionalities out of the box.
+`ReactiveList` creates a result list UI component where results from all the applied filters are shown.
+It forms the base for building more specific actuators like [`ResultCard`](v1.0.0/search-components/ResultCard.html) or [`ResultList`](v1.0.0/search-components/ResultList.html) and provides a lot of rich functionalities out of the box.

 Example uses: